sam1vp/fibonacci/QUIZ.md

       ...

-Here, reflection is an object that's been instantiatied with the :followers symbol as an argument, so this method defines a 'followers' method which will return an array of Follower activerecord objects (retrieved by way of some other code and assigned here to the 'association' local variable).
+Here, `reflection` is an object that's been instantiatied with a 'name' attribute based on the `:followers` symbol from your code, so this method defines a 'followers' method which will return an array of Follower activerecord objects (retrieved by way of some other code and assigned here to the `association` local variable).

 In this way, has_many dynamically defines 'followers' and 20 or so other helper methods specific to the has many association you've declared.